Board-Level AI Governance · Independent Advisory

 Independent assessment is no longer optional.
 It is a requirement for fiduciary duty.
 Organisations that rely solely on internal review carry unquantified structural risk.

 Three-quarters of organisations are self-assessing a risk they have not independently verified.
-That is not caution — it is exposure.
+That is not caution.
+It is exposure.

 Sources: McKinsey & Company State of AI 2025 · EY Center for Board Matters Fortune 100 Analysis 2025 · AuditBoard 2025 · IAPP AI Governance Profession Report 2025